Department of Art

 Sabbatical Leave Fall Semester 2014

 Widely exhibited, Nicholas is represented by Printworks Gallery in Chicago.
-He has exhibited his work in over 150 juried and invitational exhibitions in the United States and abroad.
-Most recently his work has been included in exhibitions in Germany, France, Poland, India and Denmark.
+He has exhibited his work in over 200 juried and invitational exhibitions in the United States and abroad.
 His work is represented in such public collections as the Library of Congress, the New-York Historical Society, the United States Department of State and the Nelson-Atkins Museum of Art.